frankwang95/frankwang95.github.io/_posts/2023-10-28-jitterbug-perfume-robbins.md

 I think Robbin's philosophy of positivity are well-meaning and good.
 If someone were to ask, most of them honestly resonate with me in my day to day life.
 However, I think it's disingenuous to ignore the fact that in a lot of contexts they are unhelpfully naive.
 Ultimately, there is no way for Robbins to dodge the perception that his are the lifeview of a middle-class-or-higher, socially-successful white dude from the 50s.
 When viewed through the lens of the sexuality, the image in my mind is that of a drunk ex-fraternity dude in his fourties, telling you at a dive bar to "relax, live a little, lighten up", all while he's obviously trying to fuck you.

 All things said, Robbin's writing is charming, refreshing, and quippy.
 I love the running motif of beets in *Jitterbug Perfume*.
 I laughed when Switters inadvertently killed a man after touching his penis.
 His writing is endlessly quotable (as evidenced by the collection I've included below).
 At times he hits upon little philosophical crumbs that are so witty and clever that you can't help but think about them for a few minutes, but then chooses to completely neglect expanding upon them even a little bit.
-I would never make an unqualified recommendation to anyone to read Rom Robbins.
-That said, I would still make the recommendation to everyone for no reason but to know them a bit deeper through their reaction.
+I would never make an unqualified recommendation to anyone to read Tom Robbins.
+That said, please read some Tom Robbins.
+Tell me what you think I would still make the recommendation to everyone for no reason but to know them a bit deeper through their reaction.

 # Favorite Quotes

 > The beet is the most intense of vegetables.
 The radish, admittedly, is more feverish, but the fire of the radish is a cold fire, the fire of discontent not of passion.
 Tomatoes are lusty enough, yet there runs through tomatoes an undercurrent of frivolity.
 Beets are deadly serious.
-> \\
+> <br>
 > Slavic peoples get their physical characteristics from potatoes, their smoldering inquietude from radishes, their seriousness from beets.
-> \\
+> <br>
 > The beet is the melancholy vegetable, the one most willing to suffer.
 You can't squeeze blood out of a turnip...
-> \\
+> <br>
 > The beet is the murderer returned to the scene of the crime.
 The beet is what happens when the cherry finishes with the carrot.
 The beet is the ancient ancestor of the autumn moon, bearded, buried, all but fossilized; the dark green sails of the grounded moon-boat stitched with veins of primordial plasma; the kite string that once connected the moon to the Earth now a muddy whisker drilling desperately for rubies.
 > \\
 > The beet was Rasputin's favorite vegetable.
 You could see it in his eyes.